 - A study of four hospitals

-- "The Incredible Blendable Burger" poster (Health Care Without Harm)
+- "The Incredible Blendable Burger" poster (Health Care Without Harm) Download with the button below.

 Blending beef with mushrooms improves its taste due to the savory “umami” flavor in mushrooms.
 Mushrooms also retain moisture for a juicier burger.